 Baking Soda and Vinegar

 Another tried-and-true method involves creating a foaming reaction using a mixture of baking soda and vinegar.
 Begin by pouring about one cup of baking soda into the toilet bowl.
 Then, pour vinegar slowly into the bowl.
 As the two substances react, they produce effervescence which can help dislodge minor clogs and clear the drain.
+This method is not only effective for toilets but can also be used for other household drains.

 Imagine this process as akin to a science experiment in your bathroom – the chemical reaction between the baking soda and vinegar produces bubbles that can help break down any organic matter causing the clog.